-The bridge replacement project is projected to be the largest single capital undertaking in the Commission's history - approximately \$337 million - providing new capacity and new safety upgrades to meet both current and future traffic demands along I-95 in Pennsylvania, at the bridge's two adjoining interchanges in New Jersey and Pennsylvania, and on the bridge itself.
-The current four-lane bridge with no breakdown shoulders ranks as one of the most heavily travelled river crossings among the 20 bridges in the Commission's system.
+The bridge replacement project is projected to be the largest single capital undertaking in the Commission's history - approximately \$344 million - providing new capacity and new safety upgrades to meet both current and future traffic demands along I-95 in Pennsylvania, at the bridge's two adjoining interchanges in New Jersey and Pennsylvania, and on the bridge itself.
+The current four-lane bridge with no breakdown shoulders, ranks as one of the most heavily travelled river crossings among the 20 bridges in the Commission's system.

-The Pennsylvania Turnpike Commission has begun construction of a new interchange which will provide a direct link from the Turnpike to I-95 in Bucks County.
-Once completed the Pennsylvania turnpike will be redesignated as I-95 from the new interchange east to the connection with the New Jersey Turnpike at the Delaware River.
-The existing I-95 roadway north of the new interchange through Bucks County including the Scudder Falls Bridge is currently conditionally approved by AASHTO to be redesignated as I-195.
+The Pennsylvania Turnpike Commission has begun construction of a new interchange, which will provide a direct link from the Turnpike to I-95 in Bucks County.
+Once completed the Pennsylvania turnpike will be re-designated as I-95 from the new interchange east to the connection with the New Jersey Turnpike at the Delaware River.
+The existing I-95 roadway north of the new interchange through Bucks County including the Scudder Falls Bridge is currently conditionally approved by AASHTO to be re-designated as I-395.
 The states continue to discuss the anticipated route number revision with a decision anticipated in the near future.
 The Pennsylvania Turnpike Commission interchange project is currently under construction and is scheduled to be completed in 2017.

-The proposed project area would extend 4.4 miles along I-95 - from the Route 332 interchange in Bucks County, Pennsylvania to the Bear Tavern Road interchange in Mercer County, New Jersey.
-It would be the largest single construction project in the Commission's nearly 75-year history.
-The work would include a complete replacement of the existing four-lane Scudder Falls Bridge over the Delaware River with six lanes of through traffic (three in each direction), two auxiliary northbound lanes for entry/exit travel, and one auxiliary southbound lane for entry/exit travel.
+The proposed Scudder Falls Bridge Replacement Project area would extend 4.4 miles along I-95 - from the Route 332 interchange in Bucks County, Pennsylvania to the Bear Tavern Road interchange in Mercer County, New Jersey.
+The work would include a complete replacement of the existing four-lane Scudder Falls Bridge over the Delaware River with six lanes of through traffic (three in each direction), two auxiliary lanes northbound for entry/exit travel, and one auxiliary lane southbound for entry/exit travel.